Dguto9/Dguto9/README.md

 I want to try to get in to Rust at some point and I want to learn how to better structure my projects to post them here.

-Here are some projects that I am proud of:
+Here are some projects which I am particularly proud of:
 - A nixie tube clock built upon my own PCB
 - A matrix library and associated image processing and neural network library
 - I contributed to a Wallpaper Engine wallpaper